eugenia1984/next-pokemon/README.md

 ## 📢 Features

-🔜 A Pokemon's web application using the API: [https://pokeapi.co/](https://pokeapi.co/) to take teh information display.
+🔜 A Pokemon's web application using the API: [https://pokeapi.co/](https://pokeapi.co/) to take the information display.

 ✔️ A Home Page with the 151 Pokemons, each Pokemon it's inside a card, and once it`s clicked, it's redirect to that Pokemon detail page.